 We all know the positive side of kibble, dry pet food: it is amazingly convenient and has a long storage life.
 Many dry foods have a shelf life of years.
 We also know these foods are balanced to meet a certain level of nutrition.
 But there are definitely downsides to dry dog and cat food.

-A prime example of why kibble is potentially unhealthy was made apparent in March 2016, when there was a recall issued for Beneful, a national best selling food.
-Dry dog and cat food is made in enormous size batches.
+A prime example of why kibble is potentially unhealthy was made apparent in March 2016, when there was a recall issued for Beneful, a national best-selling food.
+Dry dog and cat food are made in enormous size batches.
 Train car loads of individual ingredients are delivered to the pet food plants.
 Imagine for a moment you are standing next to a train car filled with corn gluten, a commonly used source of protein in pet food.
 The gluten is the byproduct after the corn is processed for human consumption.
 How long do you imagine that gluten sat before it was loaded into the train car?
 How long did it take for that train car to travel to the pet food factory?
 What about rodents and insects that like to eat grain?
 How do we keep those out of the train car?
 You are correct, a toxic chemical is spread on the top of the feed ingredients in the train car to keep out the pests.
-Reportedly, the toxin breaks down before being mixed into the giant 5000 pound feed mixing bowl at the pet food manufacturing plant.
+Reportedly, the toxin breaks down before being mixed into the giant 5000-pound feed mixing bowl at the pet food manufacturing plant.

 Let’s look at a few other hazards of kibble that we have encountered in patients over the last couple of years.
 For many dogs and cats, it is highly processed food and is very hard to digest.
-For some pets it creates stomach ulcers.
+For some pets, it creates stomach ulcers.
 For others, it can lead to intestinal bleeding.
 For many cats, dry food eventually contributes to kidney disease and shortened lives.
-For some, the chemicals that create the pretty colors can lead to allergic reactions.
+For some, the chemicals that create pretty colors can lead to allergic reactions.
 For others, the ingredients can cause hot spots and ear infections.

-We wish you and your pets the greatest health and longest lives.
+We wish you and your pets the greatest health and the longest lives.
 A goal of the practice is to give you the tools to make your pet’s lives better, and good nutrition is a cornerstone of your pet’s health & longevity.
 Schedule an appointment with Dr. Pope to learn how you can improve your pet’s quality of life.